Ian86Myers/dashboard-realtime-cpu-usage-react/README.md

 3. **Geographical Location Component:** This feature, when implemented, allows users to visualize geographical data.
 Please note that the specific details of this component may vary based on your location.

-4. **Custom Gradient Icon/Table:** The gradient icon serves as a custom table designed to meet specific requirements.
-It provides a unique visual representation for data.
-It is the 5th Icon to the right on the top under the search.
+4. **Custom Gradient Icon/Table:**
+   - Clicking on the gradient icon reveals a custom table feature built with MUI.
+   - This table allows you to seamlessly create, edit, copy, and delete rows of data.

 ## Getting Started with Create React App